 What does that mean?
 We defined a planning period of four weeks.
 The capacity required each week for “Goods Receipt” is 23 FTEs, for “High Bay” 15, and so on.

 Combined with periods, profiles become a brilliant planning tool: The weekly profile repeats itself within a planning period, and the daily profile repeats within the weekly profile.

 The weekly profile named "Weekly Profile 1-4” repeats itself.
 The planning period can be easily adjusted, e.g., to quarterly periods (= 12 CWs), depending on your business needs.

-In the sample above, we assumed that the capacity is equally distributed across the four weeks, i.e., every week, we need 23 FTEs at “Goods Receipt”, 15 at “High Bay,” etc. or it could change every week.
+The capacity could be equally distributed across the four weeks, i.e., every week, we need 23 FTEs at “Goods Receipt”, 15 at “High Bay,” etc. or it could change every week.